 I tried out a few different methods for tracking time.

 For personal projects, I started using Toggl.
 I wrote about it in a previous post, actually.
 It’s awesome.
-It allows you to track time by project and keep track of how much time you’ve spent on each in a really simple interface.
+It allows you to track time by project and keep track of how much time you’ve spent on each one in a really simple interface.
 If you’re a contract worker, you can use this to track billable hours.

-Schedule around your most time consuming tasks:
+Schedule around your most time-consuming tasks: